Yusuf bin Alawi bin Abdullah: Early life

 Yusuf bin Alawi studied and worked in Kuwait.
 In 1970 he met Sultan Qaboos bin Said al Said for the first time, shortly after his take-over.
 Alawi had been a dissident and associated with a Dhofar secession movement against the current Sultan's father.
 However, once Sultan Qaboos acceded power, he encouraged Omani dissidents to come out of overseas exile and assist in the rebuilding of Oman.
-In the period between 1973 to 1974 Yusuf bin Alawi occupied an ambassador role in Beirut.
+In the period between 1973 and 1974 Yusuf bin Alawi occupied an ambassador role in Beirut.

 Career

-He was appointed as the Minister Responsible for Foreign Affairs in 1997 by Royal Decree No. 85/97 and was replaced on 18 August 2020 with Sayyid Badr bin Hamad bin Hamood Al Busaidi (actioned by Royal Decree No. 111/2020) as part of a significant government restructure.
+He was appointed as the Minister Responsible for Foreign Affairs in 1997 by Royal Decree No. 85/97 and was replaced on 18 August 2020 with Badr bin Hamad Al Busaidi (actioned by Royal Decree No. 111/2020) as part of a significant government restructure.

 Alawi has recently met with the US Secretary of State in Washington to discuss ways to better engage Iran.
 Oman is unusual among Arab states of the Persian Gulf in that it has a long history of cordial relations with Tehran, something Washington is keen to make use of in resolving a number of regional security issues.